-- 5. Switch all of the connected equipment on. - The projector will start to search for input signals.
+- 4. If you are prompted for a password, press the arrow buttons to select the four password digits, then press AUTO.
+For information about the password function, refer to "Utilizing the password function" on page 22. - 5.
+Switch all of the connected equipment on. - 6.
+The projector will start to search for input signals.
 The current input source being scanned displays at the center of the screen.
 The search will continue until an input source signal is detected.

-You can also press Source on the projector or remote control to select your desired input signal.
-For more information, please refer to "Switching input signal" on page 25.
+You can also press SOURCE on the projector or remote control to select your desired input signal.
+For more information, please refer to "Switching input signal" on page 23.